SSA Receives Award for SSA.gov Redesign

 For the sixteenth consecutive year, the Social Security Administration received the prestigious Certificate of Excellence in Accountability Reporting (CEAR) award.
-SSA is the only agency to win this award sixteen years in a row.
-Each year The Association of Government Accountants (AGA) recognizes the outstanding performance and accountability reporting efforts of the federal agencies.
+Social Security is the only agency to win this award sixteen years in a row.
+Each year the Association of Government Accountants (AGA) recognizes the outstanding performance and accountability reporting efforts of the federal agencies.
 We also won a best in class award for best improper payments elimination and recovery act reporting.

 For the fifteenth consecutive year, the Social Security Administration received the Prestigious Certificate of Excellence in Accountability Reporting (CEAR) award.
-Each year The Association of Government Accountants (AGA) recognizes the outstanding performance and accountability reporting efforts of the federal agencies.
-SSA was among 20 Federal Agencies that received this award for Fiscal Year 2012.
+Each year the Association of Government Accountants (AGA) recognizes the outstanding performance and accountability reporting efforts of the federal agencies.
+Social Security was among 20 federal agencies that received this award for fiscal year 2012.